Fastenal: Asia

 Fastenal's Asian trading company, Fastenal Asian Sourcing and Trading Co, is a Wholly Foreign-Owned Enterprise located in Shanghai, China, where it directs sourcing and import purchasing activities.
-Opening in 2001, Fastenal's Singapore location was its first site outside North America.
+Opened in 2001, Fastenal's Singapore location was its first site outside North America.
 By 2009, sales operations in Shanghai were complemented by those in its larger neighbor Malaysia.
 Locally incorporated Fastenal Malaysia Sdn Bhd is associated with Fastenal's Malaysian activities.
 The company runs an A2LA accredited testing laboratory in this nation as of 2014.

 Products and services

 Fastenal first sold mostly fasteners such as screws, threaded rods, and nuts, which are used in construction and manufacturing.
 Today's product range is more diverse, and the company had a total of 690,000 individual products as of 2010.
-In addition to a plethora of SKUs, the company offers a variety of services, including inventory management, small fastener manufacture, vending, and machining.
+In addition to a plethora of SKUs, the company offers a variety of services, including inventory management, small fastener manufacture, vending and machining.

-Fastenal has retail stores in every U.S. state, every province of Canada, 14 Mexican states, and Puerto Rico, and Panama.
+Fastenal has retail stores in every U.S. state, every province of Canada, 14 Mexican states, Puerto Rico and Panama.

-As of 2000, the company employs 400-plus people at six manufacturing locations, including one manufacturing bolts made using a newer method, cold heading, in Rockford, Illinois, an operation in Wallingford, Connecticut, and another in Malaysia, etc.
+As of 2000, the company employs 400-plus people at six manufacturing locations, including one manufacturing bolts made using a newer method, cold heading, in Rockford, Illinois; an operation in Wallingford, Connecticut, and another in Malaysia, etc.

-Internationally, Fastenal has sites in China, Dominican Republic, Hungary, Malaysia, the Netherlands, Germany, Singapore, and the United Kingdom.
-In 2006, the company had two sourcing offices in Asia, China and Taiwan, both have an accredited testing laboratory, which, as of 2007, was A2LA certified.
+Internationally, Fastenal has sites in China, Dominican Republic, Hungary, Malaysia, the Netherlands, Germany, Singapore and the United Kingdom.
+In 2006, the company had two sourcing offices in Asia, China and Taiwan.
+Both have an accredited testing laboratory, which, as of 2007, was A2LA certified.